Blue Light Charters

 Enjoy peaceful fishing on Johns Island, SC.

-Angler with a large redfish caught on fishing tour in Johns Island
+Two redfish caught on a fishing tour in Johns Island

 Redfish caught by angler in South Carolina